timschroederme/LIPR/README.md

 LIPR is an unofficial Objective-C framework for programmatically addressing BERG'S [Little Printer](http://bergcloud.com/littleprinter/) [Direct Print API](http://remote.bergcloud.com/developers/littleprinter/direct_print_codes).
 LIPR has been developed for using it with OS X 10.9 Mavericks, but most classes should also work on iOS and with earlier versions of OS X, though I haven't tested this.

+It shall be pointed out that the LIPR framework is an unofficial framework   which I have developed in my personal capacity and which is neither connected to nor necessarily endorsed by BERG in any way.

 ##State of Development

 At the moment, LIPR is in a beta state, with the public methods already working but the source code of the framework and the documentation being in need of some polishing.